The Royal Month, Maskaram መስከረም

 By Mitiku Adisu

-Immediately you pass through the gates (if you are lucky) you find all kinds of goodies waiting for you: enqutatash wrapped in the New Year; nosegays for your godparents, colored pencil drawings for your favorite uncle and so on.
-An air of expectancy permeates the sun, the moon, the nights, the days, a gust of wind and adoring adéy flowers.
-Conversations take a new turn for what seems days on end.
+Immediately you passed through the gates (if you are lucky, that is) you found all kinds of goodies waiting for you: enqutatash wrapped in the New Year; nosegays for your godparents, colored pencil drawings for your favorite uncle and so on.
+An air of expectancy permeated the sun, the moon, the nights, the days, a gust of wind and adoring adéy flowers.
+Conversations took a new turn for what seemed days on end.

-Maskaram is that time of the year when Nature relents and splashes her splendors.
+Maskaram is also that time of the year when Nature relented and splashed her splendors.
 In the words of the Psalmist,

 The hills are clothed with gladness.